SEL-Columbia/infrastructure-planning/missions/InfrastructurePlanning-LocalOverride-20160523-1100.md

 For now, let's just keep it flat, get it working and think about this later.

+20160526-1100 - 20160526-1200

+There are two issues:

+1. For some reason, grid mv external cost is constant across all nodes.
+This is a bug.

+The issue happens when computing grid external cost.
+I called it as local/nodal when it was coded as total.

+    Option 1a: Change code so that it really is local.
+    Option 1b: Just make it run as total.

+2. I also need to integrate line adjustment factor into the budget.

+    Option 2a: Divide the budget by the line adjustment factor.
+    _ Option 2b: Send line adjustment factor to networker and multiply each distance by the adjustment factor.

+I think option 2a is acceptable.

 # Tasks

+    Fix bugs
+        Fix input to sequencer to use only points selected for grid Check why grid mv external cost is constant Think of how to integrate line adjustment factor Rename nodal to local

     Draft JSON file from Senegal defaults in configuration file Check that Senegal defaults really line up with old defaults from network-planner